 Provides an instructional review of the Industrial Maintenance Technology course of study with a comprehensive assessment of each area.
 The assessment will consist of a written, identification, and hands-on examination.
-Topics include: direct current, alternating current, industrial wiring, AC-DC motors, motor controls, industrial hydraulics, industrial pneumatics, industrial mechanics, welding, safety, and programmable logic controllers.
+Topics include: direct current,

 LETA Law Enforcement Training Academy